 In view of this cost factor, most mining companies in Australia have adopted mining jobs FIFO as a normal employment practice.
 Another reason why FIFO mining jobs are popular in the Australian mining industry is they allow mine workers and their families to live permanently near the mine may expose them to the risk of the total loss of income in future in case the mine closes.
-If you look at Alberta Oil Sands Jobs in Northern Canada over 90% of the jobs are FIFO also.
+If you look at most of the entry level oil field jobs in Northern Canada, 90% are FIFO also.
 It has been very much adopted by the international community as a standard practice.

 Many mining companies that offer FIFO mines jobs generally aim to design work rosters that strike the right balance between the work and personal life of their employees.
 Most companies also ensure that their rosters make the FIFO working arrangement appealing to their employees.
 In most cases, mining jobs FIFO operate on an arrangement of long work shifts for several days.
 The workers can spend the off days they get after working these long shifts at home when they fly out of the mining sites.

 It is important to note that job rosters dictate the lifestyles of mining jobs FIFO.
 Most of these rosters operate on a biweekly working shift, followed by 7 days off.
 However, mines in remote locations often have longer working shifts since the cost of flying workers in and out of work is significantly high.
 On the other hand, mines that are near major cities and airports have shorter working shifts.
 For instance, some mine jobs enable workers to work on a 2 days on, 2 days off schedule.